JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Background

 The \textit{forward problem} in \eqref{eq:forward-simulator} is typically well-understood through a mathematical model.
 The \textit{inverse problem}, however, is typically much harder, and forms the crux of Bayesian inference: for a given design $\xib$, estimate the unknowns $\thetab$ from observables $\x$ via the \textit{posterior distribution}:

 However, when working with complex simulators, the \textit{likelihood} $p(\x \mid \thetab, \xib)$ needed for proper statistical inference cannot be directly evaluated.
 In these cases, a posterior estimator $q(\thetab \mid \x; \xib)$ needs to be constructed from simulations of \eqref{eq:forward-simulator} alone.
-This is the gist of simulation-based inference \citep[SBI;][]{Cranmer2020-review, diggle1984monte}.
+This is the central idea of simulation-based inference \citep[SBI;][]{Cranmer2020-review, diggle1984monte}.